News

 About Cagent Vascular

 Cagent Vascular, founded and led by serial medical technology entrepreneurs, is the leader in Serration Technology to treat peripheral artery disease.
 The company has developed a transformative improvement to conventional angioplasty, which is the most commonly performed procedure to restore blood flow.
 Although angioplasty has been used clinically for over 50 years, there remain significant opportunities to optimize the therapy and to improve the treatment outcomes of cardiovascular disease.
-To learn more about how Cagent Vascular’s mission to fight PAD visit www.cagentvascular.com.
+To learn more about Cagent Vascular’s mission to fight PAD, visit www.cagentvascular.com.

 The information contained herein obtained from Cagent Vascular management is believed to be reliable.
 This does not constitute the solicitation of the purchase or sale of securities.
 Except for historical information contained herein, matters discussed in this document are forward-looking statements, the accuracy of which is subject to risks and uncertainties.